New-Bamboo/Hermes/README.md

 - Backup any file or folder that would be overwritten by the installer process
 - Install all dotfiles and plugins available in the `hermes` directory and symlink them to the right locations in your home folder

-You may also want to add Hermes's repository as upstream, so you can pull in the changes done on the main trunk whenever you need.
+You may also want to add Hermes's repository as upstream, so you can pull in the changes done on the main trunk whenever you need to.

+### What's included in the installer

+The installer will:

+- check for dependencies
+- backup any existing dotfile that would be overwritten in a timestamped tar file that you can use to restore your machine
+- install the needed software for homebrew
+- create a `~/hermes` directory and symlink its content to your home folder where every piece of software expects to find its main configuration file(s)

+Hermes includes:

+- configuration and plugins for Vim
+- configuration for Tmux
+- configuration and additional functionality for two shells: Bash and Fish.
+- settings for `gem`, `ack`, `pow`, `pry` and `irb`

+In addition, Hermes glues all components together so they work properly among them and with the rest of the os.
+Two examples are setting support for the system clipboard and mouse integration where needed.

+### Updates

+Being a git based project, you can update Hermes by simply pulling from the remote.
+If you forked, please remember to add the original repo as upstream, otherwise it's just a matter of pulling from origin.

 ## How it's built